wangp/pushpull/README.md

 Idling
 ======

-After the initial synchronisation cycle, plugsink can maintain an open connection to the IMAP server if the configuration key is set:
+After the initial synchronisation cycle, pushpull can maintain an open connection to the IMAP server if the configuration key is set:

     [imap]